 Kemet is offering telemedicine for all services.
-You can access our counseling services with a cellphone or computer from the safety of your home.
 We continue to provide our full suite of services.
+You can access our counseling services with a mobile phone or personal computing device from the safety of your home.

-No. We moved all of our in-person visits to virtual sessions online for the safety of our stakeholders.
+No. We have moved all of our in-person visits to virtual sessions hosted online for safety.
 All evaluations, individual sessions, and group therapy classes can be completed in this manner.

 Coronavirus disease 19, or COVID-19, is a respiratory virus that spreads from person to person.
 People in close proximity (within about six feet) can pass the virus by coughing or sneezing, during which the uninfected person comes in contact with infected respiratory droplets.
 COVID-19 may also spread through contact with infected surfaces.
-The CDC tells us that the virus can survive on surfaces up to 17 days.
+CDC guidance points to the virus survivability on surfaces for up to 17 days.

 The most common symptoms of coronavirus are similar to symptoms of the flu.
 Along with mild to severe respiratory illness, the three telltale signs include:

 As a virus, COVID-19 cannot be treated with antibiotics.

 Is coronavirus a pandemic?
 What does that mean?

 COVID-19 has been declared a pandemic by the World Health Organization (WHO).
 The term “pandemic” refers to a disease which has spread quickly and simultaneously over a large portion of the globe.
 The term carries no implications about the severity or curability of the condition.

 There is currently no vaccine that protects against COVID-19.
 However, efforts are being made across the global scientific community to produce one.
 Estimates vary, but many experts expect this to take as long as 12-18 months.